werf/werf/docs/pages_en/usage/project_configuration/giterminism.md

 The `fromPath` directive can be activated using [werf-giterminism.yaml]({{"reference/werf_giterminism_yaml.html" | true_relative_url }}), but we strongly recommend that you carefully consider the possible implications of this.

+#### Using Build Secrets

+Using secrets from environment variables and files complicates the sharing and reproducibility of configuration in CI jobs and among developers.

+The `allowEnvVariables` function allows the use of certain environment variables as secrets.
+To enable the use of secret values from files, you need to use the `allowFiles` function, specifying a relative or absolute path to the file containing the secret.
+To activate `allowEnvVariables` and `allowFiles`, you need to use [werf-giterminism.yaml]({{ "reference/werf_giterminism_yaml.html" | true_relative_url }}), but we strongly recommend that you carefully consider the possible implications of this.

 ### Deploying

 #### The --use-custom-tag option